mongodb-ps/ce-docker-mongodb-enterprise/README.md

 # MongoDB & Ops Manager Docker Image

 ## Summary
-**The images are for testing purpose only**
+**The images are for testing purpose only.
+DO NOT use in production!**
-This is the script to build MongoDB and Ops Manager docker image.
+This is the script for building MongoDB and Ops Manager docker image.
 The Ops Manager is built using:

 - Ops Manager: `6.0.10`
 - AppDB: MongoDB `6.0:latest`
 - TODO: Blockstore
+- Base image is `ubuntu:jammy`

 The MongoDB deployment image is built:

 - Based on `centos:8` image
 - Automation Agent is installed

 Note the MongoDB relies on Ops Manager to start.
-For now only 1 instance of MongoDB can be started.

 ## How does it work
 Ops Manager doesn't provide pre-compiled version for ARM64 platform thus can't be run on Macbook M1/M2 series.
 However, Ops Manager is a Java application, which is capable to run on ARM64 platform.
 The only problem is the JDK included in the package is for x86_64 platform.
 The script uses the pre-compiled Ops Manager package for Ubuntu, removes `jdk` folder, then link ARM64 openjdk-11 as a replacement.
 This is enough to resolve the jdk issue.